copernicus-mogley/zkav.club/README.md

-> I've always been fascinated with how folks find things because it illustrates a unique mapping.
-On its face, this might seem insignificant, but if you study these mappings on a deeper level, you realize something special; a shielded truth.
-On my journey discovering Zcash, I randomly discovered Adjy Leak, and in conjunction, Zk Av Club.
+> On my journey discovering Zcash, I randomly discovered Adjy Leak, and in conjunction, Zk Av Club.
 Through the club, I experienced not only my first time connecting with *many* like-minded folks through live streaming, but also a vast archive of knowledge I didn't even know existed!
 If you like adventure, computer science, and community, I couldn't recommend a better environment to start your journey.
 >
 > — [dismad](https://x.com/dismad8) · [ZecHub](https://zechub.wiki/)

 > Zk Av Club is a place where you can share and learn just about anything!
-Its Event Calendar is filled with a variety of in-person and virtual meetups ranging from Crypto and Hacker Conferences to Music Production and Brand Design, there's something for everyone to have fun with.
 Zk Av also provides video and audio editing support, some of the best AI image generation prompts you will ever come across, hands-on workshops with new, obscure P2P software - all just a glimpse into what happens over at the club!
 It has been hugely beneficial to our work over at ZecHub.
-So if you're intending to or currently building a project, hop into the Discord and see what's cooking!
 >
 > — [@zksquirrel](https://x.com/zksquirrel) · [ZecHub](https://zechub.wiki/)